rcacademy/webdevcamp/week10/w10d1/exercises/README.md

 Weather examples: `/weather 89509` or `/weather today 89509`

+Below is an example of a simple version of a bot.
+For a more advanced bot using the Github API, [check out this tutorial on Sitepoint](https://www.sitepoint.com/building-a-slackbot-with-ruby-and-sinatra/).

 As always, should you or any of your I.M.
 Force be caught or killed, the Secretary will disavow any knowledge of your actions.
 This disc will self-destruct in five seconds.
 Good luck.

 ## Getting started